-I was born October 21, 1988 at Holloman Air Force Base in Alamogordo, New Mexico to my mother Alison and father Hanzie.
+I was born October 21, 1988, at Holloman Air Force Base in Alamogordo, New Mexico to my mother Alison, and father Hanzie.
 I was allowed to remain with my mother for just ten days before I was taken from her, a moment that was frightening for me, and heartbreaking for my mom.
-For the next 14 years, I was anesthetized for physicals and bloodwork approximately four times per year, but for unknown reasons I was never assigned to a biomedical research study.
+For the next 14 years, I was anesthetized for physicals and bloodwork approximately four times per year, but for unknown reasons, I was never assigned to a biomedical research study.

+I enjoy spending time outside and my caregivers usually see me on a platform at the very back of my island relaxing each morning, soaking in the early sunlight.
 I love food and goodies, so I am always trying to convince my caregivers to give me something extra!
 I sometimes get so excited for meals or enrichment that I let out high-pitched “food squeaks” (a chimp vocalization to express excitement for food) that almost sound like screams!
 My favorite enrichment is “raisin boards” which are blocks made of recycled plastic with holes stuffed with raisins.
 I also really like to be squirted with the hose my caregivers use to clean.
 I wiggle around while they lightly spray me.
 I also like the misters that my caregivers put up on hot days.

 I am extremely intelligent and expressive, so it doesn’t take long for my caregivers to figure out what I want.
 I even point to things I want and let out three distinctive breathy sounds (hah hah hah) to emphasize the importance of my request!

-My caregivers worked hard to find a social setting that worked for me, and as a result I have completely transformed from the chimpanzee I was when I lived in a lab.
+My caregivers worked hard to find a social setting that worked for me, and as a result, I have completely transformed from the chimpanzee I was when I lived in a lab.
 Now I am always surrounded by the love, companionship, and freedoms I need to thrive.